sasaya7016/varenta/README.md

 |email|string|null: false|
 |password|string|null: false|
 ### Association
-- has_many :items
+has_many :products
-source: :item
-- has_one :address
+has_one :address
+has_many :tweets
+has_many :comments
+has_many :posts

 ## addressテーブル